percona/k8spxc-docs/docs/update.md

 2. Now you should [apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your deployment, supplying necessary image name with a newer version tag.
-You can find the proper image name for the current Operator release [in the list of certified images](images.md#custom-registry-images) (for older releases, please refer to the [old releases documentation archive](archive.md)).
+You can find the proper image name for the current Operator release [in the list of certified images](images.md) (for older releases, please refer to the [old releases documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation/))).
     For example, updating to the `{{ release }}` version should look as follows.